 "Ancestors of present-day Finns were hunters, trappers, agriculturists who came to Finland by way of the Baltic regions during the first centuries AD, spreading slowly from south and west to east and north.
 Swedish control over Finnish territory was established gradually beginning in the 12th century in a number of religious crusades."
 (Encyclopedia of the Nations, 2006).

 This sounds like the Finns arrived much like the Slavs did, to claim the north for themselves, which is not accurate.
-Finland is full of archeological evidence that Finns have lived there for thousands of years, fishing and hunting as usual.
+Finland is full of archeological evidence that Baltic Finns/Karelians have lived there for thousands of years, fishing and hunting as usual.
 Waves of other Finnish immigrants arrived in the first Millennium, but they did not fill a vacuum.
 The indigenous population of Finland consists of the resident Finno-Ugric people and the Saami.
-Only the Saami are considered indigenous because they are a minority.
+Only the Saami are considered indigenous because they are a minority but Finns themselves are indigenous as neither Saami nor Finns consist 100% of the original people.

 Around the year 3 000 B.C., a new Stone Age culture, known as the Comb-Ceramic culture, spread throughout Finland.
 It took its name from an art that was introduced into Finland fully developed: the art of pottery-making.
 The name of that culture also derived from the fact that they are decorated with a comblike stamp.
 The people who created that pottery were still totally dependent on hunting and fishing for a living.
 The only domestic animal was the dog.
 The dwelling places, which were changed frequently, were situated near waters that abounded in fish--generally on open, sandy beaches.
 Trade relations appear to have been maintained mostly with peoples in the east and the southeast; flint was brought over from present day Russia, amber from East Prussia.
 The Comb-Ceramic culture belongs to the great northeastern European group of hunting and fishing cultures that extended from the Vistula River to the Arctic Ocean and all the way to Siberia.